thirumurthis/Learnings/DaggerCI/NoteBlog.md

 #### Parent module

 We can create modules using Dagger CLI, and implement our functions to perform CI/CD operations.
 To Dagger module in the project we use Java SDK.
 By executing below command we will create a dagger module.
-This will create a `.dagger` folder and simple java class as it uses the maven code genenration.
+This will create a `.dagger` folder and simple java class as it uses the maven code generation.
 Since the name of the java project was `sample-app`, the java code generated under `.dagger/src/main/java/io/dagger/modules/sample-app/SampleApp.java`

 ```shell
 dagger develop --sdk=java
 ```

 Note, we will be creating a module under the `.dagger` module, called `backend`.
 This will be helpful to manage if the same repo has both backend and frontend code and CI process builds them differently.
-We could have created the functions directly in `.dagger/src/main/java/io/dagger/modules/sample-app/SampleApp.java` class under the module created in `.dagger` folder, but this will demonstrate on how to create modules under the `.dagger` and use it from the parent module.
+We could have created the functions directly in `.dagger/src/main/java/io/dagger/modules/sample-app/SampleApp.java` class in `.dagger` folder but we will look how to create modules under the `.dagger` and re-use the function from child module in parent module.

-#### Backend module
+#### Backend module (child module)

 Lets create the backend module, the process to create other modules under the parent module is the same.